HewlettPackard/squest/docs/configuration/squest_settings.md

 **Default:** `http://squest.domain.local`

 Address of the Squest portal instance.
-Used in email templates and in metadata sent to Tower job templates.
+Used in email templates and in metadata sent to Ansible controller job templates.

 ### SQUEST_EMAIL_HOST